Spit22/GOTHAM/Documentation/source/src/howto_servers.md

 ##### Using direct API requests

-First, you have to create the honeypot-definition file :
+First, you have to create the server-definition file :

 ```
    {